 Service Group Name Displays the list of application-related service groups present on the cluster at the primary site.
-Service Group Details Displays the resource attributes for the service group at the on the Primary primary site.
+Service Group Details on the Primary Displays the resource attributes for the service group at the primary site.
 Cluster The NIC resource consists of the MAC address.
 The IP resource consists of the IP address and subnet mask.
-Service Group Details Displays a message to indicate whether the service group or on the Secondary the corresponding attributes have been configured at the Cluster secondary site.
+Service Group Details on the Secondary Cluster Displays a message to indicate whether the service group or the corresponding attributes have been configured at the secondary site.